 The coastal part of Karnataka has many touristic places like Udupi, Gokarna,

-Malpe beach, Dharmastala, Karkala, Mudabidri, Kollur, Honnavar, Ankola and
+Malpe beach, Dharmastala, Karkala, Mudabidri, Kollur, Honnavar, Ankola, Mangalore and

 As you head towards North Karnataka one can feel the change in landscape, the weather and cuisine as well.
 People in north Karnataka prefer to eat Jawar roti with vegetable and in coastal Karnataka coconut and fish is used extensively.
 It is pertinent to note that generally local cuisines are based around the locally abundantly available ingredients.
 North Karnataka includes districts of Belgaum, Bijapur, Gulbarga, Bagalkote, Bidar, Bellary, Gadag, Raichur, Haveri and Koppal districts.
 Hampi and Pattadkal are world heritage sites.
 Badami have famous rock cut cave temples.
 Pattadakal and Aihole is famous for beautiful temples built during Chalukya dynasty.

 South Karnataka has waterfalls, National parks, palaces etc. Some of the important places in South Karnataka are Bangalore, Mysore, Srirangapatna, Mandya, Belur, Halebidu, Bandipur National park, Nagarhole National park, Talakadu, Jog falls, Hogenikal Falls, Mekedatu and Shivanasamudra.